bhavanaannoju/CNN-based-brain-tumor-detection/README.md

-Brain Tumor Detection Using Convolutional Neural Network (CNN) This project uses deep learning to automatically detect brain tumors from MRI images using a Convolutional Neural Network (CNN).
-The model is trained on a publicly available dataset from Kaggle and achieves 97% accuracy in classification.
+Brain Tumor Detection Using Convolutional Neural Network (CNN)\n This project uses deep learning to automatically detect brain tumors from MRI images using a Convolutional Neural Network (CNN).
+The model is trained on a publicly available dataset from Kaggle and achieves 97% accuracy in classification.\n

 🚀 Features
 📷 MRI image preprocessing and normalization